Analysis by: Kristal Clinic Medical Team

 Next Scheduled Review: March 2027

-ToggleUnderstanding the Complete All-on-4 Dental Implants Timeline
+Understanding the Complete All-on-4 Dental Implants Timeline

-CBCT imaging → evaluates bone density (D2–D3 preferred)
+CBCT imaging and bone density assessment

-Sinus proximity analysis → predicts sinus augmentation recovery risk
+Sinus proximity and augmentation risk

-Occlusal force mapping → prevents overload during healing
+Occlusal force mapping

-Medical screening → diabetes, smoking, periodontal history
+Medical screening (diabetes, smoking, periodontal history)

 Step-by-Step Clinical Execution & Recovery Protocols